xxviiihours/3d-portfolio/README.md

 # React + Vite + Three.js

-This is a WiP porfolio made using React+Vite and three.js
+This is a WiP preview version of 3D porfolio made using React+Vite and three.js. all textures and assets are just sample you can replace it your own.

 ## Installation